yshyshkin/DefaultThemeConfigurationBundle/README.md

 ## How To Thank The Author?

-If this bundle helped you and you are feeling generous today then you can thank the author and support this initiative using the following button.
+If this bundle helped you and you are feeling generous today, then you can thank the author and support this initiative using the following button.

 [![Paypal Donation](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=J9945JLRB47N2&source=url)